Skip to content

 Skobelev Park in Pleven

-Built between 1904 and 1907, Skovelev Park was built on the same site of the battlefield of the Siege of Plevna.
-The park was named after the name of the Russian General Mikhail Skobelev who led the Russian forces during the battles of the Siege of Plevna.
-Skobelev’s strategy proved fruitful in the siege that ultimately paved the way to the fall of the Ottoman rule over Bulgaria, Romania and Serbia.
+Between 1904 and 1907, Skovelev Park was built on the same site as the battlefield of the Siege of Plevna.
+The park was named after Russian General Mikhail Skobelev, who led the Russian forces during the battles.
+Skobelev’s strategy proved fruitful in the siege, ultimately paving the way to the fall of Ottoman rule over Bulgaria, Romania, and Serbia.

-The Park is located in the Martva dolina valley where 6,500 Russian and Romanian soldiers were injured and lost their lives.
+The Park is located in the Martha Dolina Valley, where 6,500 Russian and Romanian soldiers were injured and lost their lives.
 Their remains are stored in 9 common graves in the park and an ossuary.
-There are dozens of Russian cannons that are arranged in the park where it is a favorite walking route of residents of Pleven.
+Dozens of Russian cannons are arranged in the park, a favourite walking route of residents of Pleven.
 The Pleven Panorama is located in the Skobelev Park.

 Pleven